North Coast Water Board Program Priorities

 Overview and Purpose

 The Surface Water Ambient Monitoring Program (SWAMP) is a statewide monitoring program designed to assess the conditions of surface waters throughout the state of California.
-SWAMP was created to fulfill the legislative mandate for a unifying program that would coordinate all surface water quality monitoring conducted by the State and Regional Water Boards.
-The SWAMP program conducts water quality monitoring directly and through collaborative partnerships, and provides numerous reports, fact sheets and tools, all designed to support water resource management in California.
+The SWAMP program conducts water quality monitoring directly and through collaborative partnerships, while also providing numerous reports, fact sheets and tools that are designed to support water resource management in California.
 SWAMP monitoring projects assess overall water quality status and trends, identify water quality problems and potential sources, and evaluate program effectiveness.

 The program is administered by the State Water Board and implemented at the regional level.
 To support the regions’ monitoring activities, the statewide SWAMP Program has created a Quality Assurance (QA) program, developed a standardized data storage system, created Standard Operating Procedures (SOPs) for sampling, generates peer reviewed monitoring plans for each project, and regularly updates a list of key water quality indicators for surface water monitoring.